krithiga7/covid-19-tracker-/README.md

 2. Customer

 Functional Requirements:
- Additional information on covid 19 are given in read more Each side navigation icons has its own specific contents Vaccinated and non vaccinated are also mentioned with the percentage Vaccine 1st  and 2nd dose are vaccinated by 54.9% of the people in india currently Affected people of covid 19 are differentiated by active ,confirmed , deceased recovered Total number of people vaccinated doses are also administrated The tabular column reffered here is mentioned the number of people affected by covid 19 are differentiated by state wse  and differentiated  by active conformed deceased recovered
+ Additional information on covid 19 is given in read more Each side navigation icon has its  specific contents Vaccinated and non vaccinated are also mentioned with the percentage Vaccine 1st  and 2nd doses are vaccinated by 54.9% of the people in India currently Affected people of covid 19 are differentiated by active ,confirmed , deceased recovered The total number of people vaccinated doses are also administrated The tabular column reffered to here is mentioned the number of people affected by covid 19 are differentiated by state wise  and differentiated  by active conformed deceased recovered
-Indian map mentioned here indicates th states with coloured effects menton the covid affected and delivers contents of states The pie chart displays the record of people high-flown for covid.
+Indian map mentioned here indicates the states with coloured effects mention the covid affected and delivers contents of states.
+The pie chart displays the record of people high-flown for covid.
 We can clearly observe the covid record in India in such states.
 The map clearly shows the variation of increment and decrement of covid in India.